 So Should I Install a Heat Pump if I Have a Gas Furnace?

 If you’re interested in maintaining the most energy-efficient HVAC system available, owning a heat pump and gas furnace at the same time deserves the investment.
 Not only is a dual-heating system versatile, but it features other advantages including:

 - A source of backup heating – A redundant heating system means even if one breaks down, you still have the ability to heat your home.
 It might not be the most energy efficient, but it’s better than shivering in an unheated home while you wait for repairs.

-- Lower energy costs – The ability to pick which heating system you use according to the highest energy efficiency decreases your total costs.
-Smaller heating bills over the life span of these heating systems can really add up to plenty of savings
+- Lower energy costs – The ability to choose which heating system you use according to the highest energy efficiency lowers your total costs.
+Smaller heating bills over the life span of these heating systems can really add up to lots of savings.

 - Less strain on both systems – Compared to running one system all winter long, heating responsibilities are split between the furnace and heat pump.
 Essential components could last longer as they’re not under continuous use.